-The first generation of vascular closure devices was designed principally for arterial closure.
+The first generation of vascular closure devices were designed principally for arterial closure.
 Devices are now available that are proven to work on venous access sites.
 The trend of using larger-bore venous sheaths to permit more complex interventions for cardiac arrhythmias is likely to continue.
-Improved closure of the resulting access sites will be increasingly important, and benefits may be more pronounced if we continue the trend toward acceptance of patients of advanced age, with multiple comorbidities including abnormal liver and renal functions.
-We now have a range of devices commercially available for venous hemostasis and a range of established suture techniques.
-Randomized trials have shown that several of these are superior to manual hemostasis in specific patient groups.
-Larger-scale trials are needed to compare these techniques and devices with one another and to quantify costs and benefits of these devices compared to manual compression in a broader patient group.
+Improved closure of the resulting access sites will be increasingly important and the benefits may be more pronounced if we continue the trend toward acceptance of patients of advanced age, with multiple comorbidities including abnormal liver and renal function.
+We now have a range of devices commercially available for venous haemostasis and a range of established suture techniques.
+Randomised trials have shown that several of these are superior to manual haemostasis in specific patient groups.
+Larger-scale trials are needed to compare these techniques and devices to each other and to quantify costs and benefits of these devices compared to manual compression in a broader patient group.